Types of Class D Amplifiers: A Complete Visual Guide

 Alt text: Class D amplifier block diagram showing PWM modulator, switching stage, and LC filter

-A Class D amplifier is a switching amplifier that converts the input audio signal into high-frequency pulses.
-These pulses drive power transistors that switch fully ON and OFF, resulting in efficiency levels up to 95%.
+A Class D amplifier is a type of amplifier that changes the audio signal we put into it into fast pulses.
+These fast pulses control the power transistors which're either completely on or completely off.
+This way a Class D amplifier can be very efficient with efficiency levels of, up to 95%.

 Types of Class D Amplifiers